Skip to main content

 This creates an OIDC Identity Provider.

-Next, to create a role in AWS for the EBS CSI Driver add-on (Amazon Elastic Block Store CSI Driver manages persistent volumes in EKS) we need to run these:
+Next, create a role in AWS for the EBS CSI Driver add-on.
+The Amazon Elastic Block Store CSI Driver manages persistent volumes in EKS:

 OIDC=$(aws iam list-open-id-connect-providers | grep $oidc_id | cut -d "/" -f4 | cut -d "\"" -f1)